Master in e-Governance: Career Path

 Q: What are the eligibility criteria for a Master's degree in e-Governance?

 A: The eligibility criteria for a Master's degree in e-Governance may vary depending on the institution offering the program.
-However, some common eligibility criteria include a bachelor's degree from an accredited institution in a relevant field such as computer science, information technology, public administration, political science, or a related field, minimum grade point average (GPA) requirements, and GRE or GMAT test scores.
+However, some eligibility criteria include a bachelor's degree from an accredited institution in a relevant field such as computer science, information technology, public administration, political science, or a related field, minimum grade point average (GPA) requirements, and GRE or GMAT test scores.

 Q: What are the challenges of a Master's degree in e-Governance?